 - Place bypass caps and other related circuitry: These parts have to be placed in line and next to the components that they are connected to.
 For instance, resistors that are part of a transmission line can’t be placed clear over on the other side of the board.
 That would completely ruin the routing topology of the transmission line.
 Parts like these resistors need to be placed in the same way that the circuit is laid out in the schematic.

-- Be mindful of signal and power routing needs: While it can be easy to get into component placement and forget about the routing needs that separate components require, it is important to keep these in mind to optimize the efficiency of your design.
+- Be mindful of signal and power routing needs: While it can be easy to overlook the PCB component placement guidelines and forget about the routing needs that separate components require, it is important to keep these in mind to optimize the efficiency of your design.